King-wang-zhi/DPFL-Meas/README.md

 which means there are 100 clients,  we randomly select 10 in each communicating round.
 The data set are allocated in Non-IID way.
 The epoch and batch size are set to 5 and 10.
 The learning rate is 0.01, we validate the codes every 20 rounds during the training, training stops after 1000 rounds.

 ### Contributors.
-This code was written by Zhi Wang and organized by Zixuan He.
+This code was written by King-wang-zhi and organized by Zixuan He.